Can SIBO cause fatigue?

 Early on in my functional medicine career, I thought SIBO was the root cause of many different gut pathologies.
 I was confident that SIBO caused IBS.
 Yet whenever I treated SIBO with antimicrobials or antibiotics, my patient’s symptoms either marginally improved or didn’t improve at all.

 SIBO was not a root cause of fatigue.
 SIBO was a symptom of fatigue.
 But I couldn’t explain why it was this way.
-It wasn’t until I did a deep dive into toxic mold illness and its connection to fatigue that I could explain why SIBO was a symptom, not a cause.
+It wasn’t until I did a deep dive into toxic mold illness and its connection to fatigue that I figured it oute.

 The illness caused by toxic mold is known as Chronic Inflammatory Response Syndrome or CIRS.
 I’ve come to learn that CIRS is almost always at the root cause of chronic fatigue syndrome.
 And I say that with a great deal of confidence.